Actively Recruiting

 - Male or female

-- Diagnosis of Dry Eye Disease with severe keratitis and ocular discomfort
+- Diagnosis of dry eye disease with severe keratitis and ocular discomfort

-- Corneal Fluorescein Staining score of 3, 4, or 5 on the modified Oxford scale in at least one eye at baseline
+- Corneal Fluorescein Staining score of 3, 4, or 5 on the modified Oxford scale in at least one eye

 - Ability to understand and comply with study requirements

-- Provide written informed consent and privacy authorization
+- Signed informed consent and privacy authorization

 - Willingness and ability to attend all scheduled visits and examinations